maybourshan/Fit_Life/README.md

 # Fit Life Tracker

-**Fit Life Tracker** is an Android application designed to help users track their fitness progress, diet, and workouts, all in one place.
+**Fit Life Tracker** is an Android application designed to help users efficiently track and manage their fitness progress, diet, and workouts in a structured and user-friendly way.

 ## Features
-- **Track Workouts**: Log daily workouts and exercises.
+- **Workout Tracking**: Log and monitor daily workouts and activities.
-- **Diet Tracking**: Keep track of meals and calorie intake.
+- **Diet Management**: Track meals and calories, with options for adding and editing meals.
-- **Progress Monitoring**: Visualize progress through graphs (weekly, monthly, yearly).
+- **Progress Visualization**: Display data in graphs for weekly, monthly, and yearly analysis.
-- **User Profiles**: Manage personalized fitness goals and profiles.
+- **User Profiles**: Create and manage personalized fitness goals and profiles.
-- **Gym Finder**: Locate nearby gyms using Google Maps API.
+- **Gym Locator**: Find nearby gyms using Google Maps integration.

 ## Technologies Used
-Fit Life Tracker was developed using **Kotlin** for Android development and follows the **MVVM Architecture** to ensure clean and scalable code.
-The app uses **SharedPreferences** for local data management and integrates **Google Maps API** to provide the "Gym Finder" feature.
-The project is built with **Gradle & Kotlin DSL** for effective dependency management and build configuration.
+- **Kotlin**: Programming language for Android development.
+- **Room Database**: Efficient local data storage and management.
+- **MVVM Architecture**: Ensures scalability and clean code separation.
+- **Google Maps API**: Enables gym locator functionality.
+- **Gradle & Kotlin DSL**: Streamlined dependency management and project configuration.

 ## Installation
 1. Clone the repository: